Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting - Linux for Server Administration - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	^Make sure you've switched into admin collection (`use admin`), otherwise the db.createUser will silently work, but later the mongo invoke command will say incorrect credentials.
 The reason is because if you haven't switched into another collection, the authentication collection on the outside is "test", despite you specifying admin in the createUser method.
 The "admin" db setting passed to createUser would be ignored because you haven't proven access yet by successfully changing into admin collection.

-	- Test you can invoke mongo with credentials (mongo or mongosh depending on version):
+	- Verify login in the SSH session.
+Test you can invoke mongo with credentials (mongo or mongosh depending on version):
 	```
 	mongosh -u 'USERNAME' -p 'PASSWORD' --authenticationDatabase 'admin'
 	```

-- Test the alternate invoke mongo using a URL because that will be roughly the URL you will use in your backend for NodeJS, etc to authenticate (your code would have the domain address instead of the numeric localhost IP):
+- Verify login the other way too with..  a URL because that will be roughly the URL you will use in your backend for NodeJS, etc to authenticate (your code would have the domain address instead of the numeric localhost IP)... if using characters like #, they must be in their url encoded form like `%23` for `#`:
 ```
 mongosh 'mongodb://USERNAME:PASSWORD@127.0.0.1:27017/?authSource=admin'
 ```